rntmc/PayPal-Store/README.md

 ## Access to Deployed Project

-- **Frontend**: You can access the deployed version of the frontend application [here](https://paypalstore.netlify.app/).
+- **Frontend**: The frontend was deployed using Netlify as cloud platform.
+You can access the deployed version of the frontend application [here](https://paypalstore.netlify.app/).
-- **Backend**: The backend of the application is hosted [here](https://paypal-store-1.onrender.com).
+- **Backend**: The backend of the application was deployed using Render and the application is hosted [here](https://paypal-store-1.onrender.com).
 To access the API endpoints, use this URL as the base.

 ## Installation and Usage